Yves Rocher 1997 EDP

 Layer

-Building a fragrance wardrobe?
-See what layers well with Ming Shu Fleur Rare Eau de Parfum - the best pairings, where to apply each, and how the blend scores.
+Wear two at once.
+See what layers well with Ming Shu Fleur Rare Eau de Parfum - the blends worth trying, and how each one scores.

 Where to buy